prrao87/fine-grained-sentiment/README.md

     python3 predictor.py --method textblob vader logistic svm fasttext flair

-If at a later time, multiple versions of trained models need to be run sequentially, we can specify these using the `--model` argument.
+If at a later time, multiple versions of trained models need to be run sequentially, we can specify these using the `--model` argument - **this will override the model specified in the dictionary within the file**.

     python3 predictor.py --method fasttext --model models/fasttext/sst-bigram.bin
     python3 predictor.py --method fasttext --model models/fasttext/sst-trigram.bin